swapmyvote/swapmyvote/doc/new_election/general_election_data_coding_tasks.md

 ### Tactical Voting Recommendations

+Tactical voting suggestions were hidden in [this commit](https://github.com/swapmyvote/swapmyvote/commit/52fcb7866e1bb98dd42372464f9dc7d691c76d3d) so reverting that would be a good start, if we decide we want this feature back.

-Needs thorough review.
+But, this needs thorough review.
 We can't necessarily rely on the previous aggregator (LiveFromBrexit) giving us the same date in the same format from the same providers.
-We may need to find a way to hide this data.
-Or simply not load the data.

 ## Template changes